0ldriku/CAF-Annotator/README.md

   - Final-clause pause duration: Mean duration of pauses between clauses, expressed in seconds.

 ### CAF Measures on working
+I plan to implement the following measures on a separate page.
+Since initializing the NLP tools can be time-consuming, this will be set up on a different page to optimize performance.

+***Important Note:***
+The labeling of content words and the total word count heavily depend on the configuration of the NLP tools.
+I strongly recommend verifying the labeling results before proceeding with the analysis.

 - Syntactic complexity
     - Mean length of noun phrases: The mean number of words per noun phrases.